Skip to content

 Name Type Description Default

 Optional; The URL prefix for the OpenAI-compatible endpoints.
-Defaults to "/v1".
+Defaults to settings.OPENAI_API_PREFIX.

 Source code in src/langgraph_openai_serve/openai_server.py

-"""Bind OpenAI-compatible chat completion endpoints to the FastAPI app.
+"""Mount OpenAI-compatible endpoints on the host FastAPI app.

 Args: